 1974 terrible cheesy film entitled The Bat People aka It Lives by Night shows a chase scene in Bishop.
 Scroll to minute 43 where the chase scene begins.
 This movie is considered one of the top ten worse movies of all time.
 Watch for Bishop vintage businesses and area features.

 The link below is a Mystery Science Theatre 3000 version of The Bat People aka It Lives by Night spoofing the original film with silhouetted figures sit at the bottom of the film and poke fun at the movie.
-Scroll to 47:20 where the chase scene begins.
-Look for Bishop vintage businesses and area features:
+Look for vintage Bishop Businesses in the chase scene.

 1980s video of Slim Pickens promoting Mule Days: